mbrevoort/probe.io/README.md

 * OOTB Socket.io-node
 * results will be reported as an image beacon cross domain
-* javascript served cross domain
+* javascript served cross domain in an iframe
-* results stored in MongoDB
+* results stored in MongoDB, CouchDb and/or MarkLogic (undecided)